 Real-time analytics paired with real-time marketing tactics have the potential to transform the way brands participate in global cultural events.
 The transformation of media triggered by social, mobile, and ubiquitous connectivity, means a brand with a savvy creative approach and a strong grasp of real-time marketing can now introduce wholly new tactics to attach their brand to major events.
-This blog post will explain how to make it happen.
+This blog post will explain how to make real-time event marketing happen.

 Brands pay $4,000,000 to purchase 30 seconds of commercial time during the Super Bowl and tens of millions of dollars to sponsor the World Cup or the Olympics.
 But what if there was a way to get more value out of an event sponsorship, or to even become part of that event without sponsoring it at all?